Bulgari And The Disruptive Elegance From Italy – Interview With Jonathan Brinbaum (Managing Director Watch Business)

 That said, of course, every visitor should absolutely stop by the Bulgari stand – our Roman temple.
 Another stunning presentation is Van Cleef & Arpels; very poetic indeed.
 It reminds me of the world of fragrance, which is where I worked before moving into watches.
 That’s why I’m especially receptive to emotion and storytelling around a product.

-You just mentioned it – you come from the world of fragrance.
+You just mentioned – you come from the world of fragrance.
 What is the biggest difference compared to the world of watchmaking?

 I’ve been fascinated by watchmaking since I was a child, and I’ve also had a long-standing passion for fragrances.